introvertscotti/bus-ticketing/README.md

 instead of going to bus offices.
 I know it probably sounds mundane and basic but it's a huge pain in the ass what happens in my city.

-A user will be given a downloadable boarding pass.
-They can print or get the softcopy scanned, either way.
+After successfuly paying for the fare, a user will be issued a downloadable boarding pass, with a unique id marked valid upon payment and invalid upon boarding.
+They can print or get the softcopy scanned, as they are boarding, either way.

 I know i have oversimplified the goings on of the whole booking process, but wtf, who cares.
 You get the gist.